Philippe de Lorraine-Armagnac, dit le Chevalier de Lorraine

 Madame feared the spreading influence the Chevalier gained over Monsieur and, being jealous of it, gathered her own troops, afraid some sort of cabal led by the Chevalier might make her eclipsed in her own court.
 The first casualty of this war was Monsieur Cosnac, bishop of Valence.

-Cosnac being one of few Madame could count on, after being evicted from the cluster of people surrounding Monsieur, such as Madame Saint Chaumont, governess of the children, or Madame Fiennes, who the Chevalier later had a affair with, and Madame de Monaco, who was said to have an affair with the Chevalier.
+Cosnac being one of few Madame could count on, after being evicted from the cluster of people surrounding Monsieur, such as Madame Saint Chaumont, governess of the children, or Madame Fiennes, who the Chevalier later had an affair with, and Madame de Monaco, who was said to have an affair with the Chevalier as well.

 Cosnac writes that the affair of the Chevalier and Mademoiselle Fiennes started shortly after the Chevalier had entered Monsieur’s service.
 He writes the Mademoiselle fell in love with him, and he with her, both displaying their affections openly to a scandal causing degree.
 Until Mademoiselle was ordered from court and Madame’s service by Monsieur, and both Monsieur and the Chevalier blamed the Mademoiselle for what happened.
 The Chevalier said she seduced him.